-- Video indexing: research in this area aims at creating compact indices for large video databases and providing easy browsing and intelligent query mechanisms (Ardizzone et al., 1996; Chen et al., 1998; Kobla et al., 1996; Naphade et al., 1998).
-Potential applications include multimedia databases, digital libraries, and web media portals. - Video filtering and abstraction: research in this area tries to generate an abstract version of the video content that is important or interesting by extracting key portions of the video (Saur et al., 1997).
-This can be used for personalized video delivery, intelligent digital video recording devices, and video summaries for large multimedia archives. - Audio indexing and analysis: research in this relatively new area includes audio classification, audio indexing and retrieval, music retrieval, etc (Patel and Sethi, 1995; Sundaram and Chang, 2000a; Zhang and Kuo, 1999b).
+- Video indexing Research in this area aims at creating compact indices for large video databases and providing easy browsing and intelligent query mechanisms [3, 10, 33, 39].
+Potential applications include multimedia databases, digital libraries, and web media portals. - Video filtering and abstraction Research in this area tries to generate an abstract version of the video content that is important or interesting by extracting key portions of the video [46, 58].
+This can be used for personalized video delivery, intelligent digital video recording devices, and video summaries for large multimedia archives.

+• Audio indexing and analysis - Research in this relatively new area includes audio classification, audio indexing and retrieval, music retrieval, etc [41, 53, 71].
 Efforts have also been made in combining audio information with visual information to help index and analyze video content.